Jack Buckland: Life of an island trader

 From the mid-1880s to about 1891, Buckland was a trader at Nonouti atoll, in Kiribati (at the time known as the Gilbert Islands) and during the 1890s he traded at Niutao and Nanumea in Tuvalu (at the time known as the Ellice Islands).
 The resident trader who succeeded him on Niutao was Fred Whibley.

 Buckland's primary income was £700 a year, paid to him by the trustee of the trust fund established by John Carr.
-That amount was sufficient to allowed him to live comfortably for part of the year in Sydney.
+That amount was sufficient to allow him to live comfortably for part of the year in Sydney.
 To supplement this income, Buckland worked as a trader in the central Pacific.
 This was an isolated existence where he was likely to be the only European on a Pacific atoll.
 As a trader working for a trading company, he bought copra (dried coconut flesh), and sharks fin and sea cucumbers, for sale into Asia, as well as selling islanders tobacco and other European goods.

 As a trader, Buckland chose an isolated life on a Pacific atoll rather than being a castaway or beachcomber.
 Howe (1984) estimated that in 1850 there were over 2,000 beachcombers throughout Polynesia and Micronesia.
 It was not only shipwrecked sailors forced, by circumstances, into a life of beachcombing, with many choosing to escape from a life of respectability in the Victorian era.